While I was obsessing about things that don’t matter, Amy died. Initial reports say she fell in the bathroom. Hit her head. Passed away.

 But, Amy had died.
 DIED.
 And I didn’t even get to go to her service, because I’ve been obsessing about things that don’t matter.

 Amy — such a great name for a Gen-X girl — was born in 1966.
-She loved Generation X, and was one of tens of fans of this blog.
-Yes, tens.
+She loved Generation X, and was one of the first fans of this blog.

 At times, it seems she was the only fan.